New insights for the multivariate square-root lasso: Introduction

-where $\sigma_j(\mbA)$ denotes the $j$th largest singular value of a matrix $\mbA.$ When referring to \eqref{eqMSRL} using the penalties \eqref{eq:MSRLpen}, \eqref{eq:MSRGLpen}, and \eqref{eq:MSRLRpen}, we denote the solution $\hat\mbbeta_{\rm L},$ $\hat\mbbeta_{\rm GL},$ and $\hat\mbbeta_{\rm LR},$ respectively.
-The group lasso penalty \citep{yuan2006model,obozinski2011support,lounici2011oracle} and nuclear norm penalty \citep{yuan2007dimension,negahban2011,chen2013reduced} are especially popular in the multivariate response linear regression literature.
-The group lasso penalty exploits the assumption that many predictors are irrelevant for all $q$ responses, whereas the nuclear norm penalty can exploit the assumption that $\mbbeta_*$ is low rank.
-The latter is the assumption made in reduced rank regression \citep{velu2013multivariate}, a classical method for dimension reduction under \eqref{eq:MVR}.
+Relative to the $L_1$-norm penalty, which encourages estimates of $\mbbeta_*$ with unstructured sparsity, the group lasso and nuclear norm penalties are especially well-suited for multivariate response linear regression.
+The group lasso penalty exploits the assumption that many predictors are irrelevant for all $q$ responses by encouraging estimates of $\mbbeta_*$ with some rows entirely equal to zero \citep{yuan2006model,obozinski2011support,lounici2011oracle}.
+The nuclear norm penalty, in contrast, acts as a lasso penalty on the singular values of the optimization variable $\mbbeta$ and thus promotes estimates of $\mbbeta_*$ with low rank \citep{yuan2007dimension,negahban2011,chen2013reduced}, hence the shorthand LR.
+Low rankness of $\mbbeta_*$ is assumed in reduced rank regression \citep{velu2013multivariate}, a classical method for dimension reduction in \eqref{eq:MVR}.

-Computing \eqref{eqMSRL} is non-trivial: the nuclear norm of residuals, though convex, is non-differentiable and thus \eqref{eqMSRL} (depending on $g$) is often the sum of two non-differentiable functions.
-To date, there are no specialized algorithms to compute \eqref{eqMSRL} with convergence guarantees. \citet{van2016chi2} suggested an iterative procedure for computing MSR-L, but unfortunately, we found their algorithm cannot be used to solve the optimization in general (see Section \ref{subsec:computing_time}).
-In a later version of \citet{van2016chi2} appearing in a PhD thesis, \citet{stucky2017asymptotic} computed \eqref{eqMSRL} using the general purpose convex solver \texttt{CVX} \citep{cvx}, which can be slow in high-dimensional settings (see Section \ref{subsec:computing_time}).
+Computing \eqref{eqMSRL} is nontrivial because the nuclear norm of residuals, though convex, is nondifferentiable.
+To date, there are no specialized algorithms to compute \eqref{eqMSRL} with convergence guarantees. \citet{van2016chi2} suggested an iterative procedure for computing $\hat\mbbeta_{\rm L}$, but unfortunately, we found their algorithm cannot be used to solve the optimization in general.
+In a later version of \citet{van2016chi2} appearing in a PhD thesis, \citet{stucky2017asymptotic} computed \eqref{eqMSRL} using the general purpose convex solver \texttt{CVX} \citep{cvx}, which can be slow in high-dimensional settings.

-In addition to the computational challenges, \eqref{eqMSRL} has not been studied in terms of its finite-sample or asymptotic properties.
-While \citet{van2016chi2} and \citet{van2016estimation} pointed out the connection between \eqref{eqMSRL} and the univariate ($q=1$) square-root lasso \citep{belloni2011square,sun2012scaled,bunea2014group,derumigny2018improved}, their focus was on \eqref{eqMSRL} as a means for constructing confidence intervals.
+In addition to the computational challenges, little is known about \eqref{eqMSRL} in terms of its statistical properties.
+While \citet{van2016chi2} and \citet{van2016estimation} pointed out the connection between \eqref{eqMSRL} and the univariate ($q=1$) square-root lasso \citep{belloni2011square, sun2012scaled, bunea2014group,derumigny2018improved}, their focus was on \eqref{eqMSRL} as a means for constructing confidence intervals.
 They did not establish any statistical properties of \eqref{eqMSRL} nor did they explore the empirical performance of \eqref{eqMSRL} in the context of fitting \eqref{eq:MVR}.